DopeDealers/war/README.md

 ![War logo](http://i.imgur.com/LFdiF.png "War - Minecraft PVP Arenas - TDM, CTF and more!")

 War - Minecraft PVP Arenas (TDM, CTF and more!)
+This is an updated version that is expected to work for 1.16+ (should technically work für 1.13+)
 ===============================================

 War is a plugin for Bukkit that adds PVP arenas and team deathmatch gamemodes to Minecraft servers.